Best Mastercard Crypto Cards 2026

 Mastercard crypto card transactions trigger the same tax events as Visa crypto card transactions.
 Each purchase that converts crypto to fiat is a taxable disposal.
 The key considerations:

-- Credit cards (Gemini, Nexo): Spending borrowed funds is generally not a taxable disposal until collateral is liquidated
+Credit cards (Gemini): Standard credit card spending in USD is not a crypto disposal - no tax event.
+Collateral-backed cards (Nexo): Spending borrowed funds against crypto collateral is generally not a taxable disposal until collateral is liquidated

 For jurisdiction-specific details, see our country guides for the US, UK, Germany, and Australia.